鶹Ѱ

 • Preventing a current/previous partner from socializing, working or hanging out with others

-• Destroying personal property or threatening pets
+• Threatening to or destroying personal property or threatening/harming pets

-• Trying to control what the other person does, how they look, who they see or who talk to
+• Trying to control what the other person does, how they look, who they see or who they talk to

 • Keeping track of where the other person is at all times